WISDEM/WISDEM/docs/examples/ccblade/tutorial.rst

 To get the power, thrust, and torque at the same conditions (in both absolute and coefficient form), use the :meth:`evaluate <ccblade.CCBlade.evaluate>` method.
-This is generally used for generating power curves so it expects ``array_like`` input.
+This is generally used for generating power curves so it expects :code:`array_like` input.
 For this example a list of size one is used.

 .. literalinclude:: ../../../examples/10_ccblade/example.py